 Once out of the oven, allow the crab cakes to cool for about 5 minutes.
 This time allows the flour to set, forming a firmer texture!

-Vegan Crab Cakes Tips, Substitutions and Variations
+Vegan Crab Cake Tips and Variations

 This recipe is straight-forward to make but there are a few substitutes and variations to consider.